Windward mark layline mistakes, unfortunately, are very common and can be extremely costly. Laylines & Getting Them Right.

 - There is no clear air on the layline.

-- If there is a big wave coming, perhaps delay until it passes as a tack right on it may stop the boat and cause you to underlay on the other tack.
+- If there is a big wave coming, perhaps delay until it passes.
+A tack right on it may stop the boat and cause you to underlay on the other tack.

 There are things you can do to practice judging laylines, but make sure you practice in varying conditions.

-One drill I have found to be particularly useful is to use a fixed mark and tack at it from various distances with the aim of getting to it fully powered up, close-hauled and to pass within half a boat length.
+One drill I have found to be particularly useful is to use a fixed mark and tack at it from various distances.
+The aim is getting to it fully powered up, close-hauled and to pass within half a boat length.

 #sailing, #sailingtowin, #competitivesailing, #yachtracing.